valebes/ppl/README.md

 }

 fn main() {
-    // Create the pipeline using the parallel! macro let mut p = pipeline![
+    // Create the pipeline using the pipeline! macro let mut p = pipeline![
         Source {
             streamlen: 1000,